-- A scene survey or history of the incident indicating potential drug use.

-- Excessive drowsiness or loss of consciousness.

-- Slow or absent breathing.

-- Gurgling or snoring sounds.

-- Cool, sweaty skin that is lacking colour.

-- Cyanosis, a condition which occurs if someone cannot breathe or is not breathing enough.
+- A scene survey or history of the incident indicating potential drug use. - Excessive drowsiness or loss of consciousness. - Slow or absent breathing. - Gurgling or snoring sounds. - Cool, sweaty skin that is lacking colour. - Cyanosis, a condition which occurs if someone cannot breathe or is not breathing enough.
 This results in a decrease in oxygen levels in the blood.
-The lips and fingernails turn greyish purple for Indigenous, Black, and People of Colour, and for Caucasian people, their fingernails and lips will turn blue, purple or black.
-The skin of a Caucasian person will also exhibit an unhealthy pallor, and their skin may also take on a purple, blue, or greenish hue.) - Constricted pupils ("pinpoint pupils")
+For casualties with darker skin tones, their lips and fingernails turn greyish purple and their fingernails and lips will turn blue, purple or black.
+For casualties with lighter skin tones, their skin will also exhibit an unhealthy pallor, and may also take on a purple or blue hue.

+Constricted pupils ("pinpoint pupils")